qgis/QGIS-Documentation/source/docs/training_manual/introduction/preparation.rst

 geospatial data.
 QGIS adds a lot of support to this new format that is slowly replacing the ESRI shapefile format.

-GeoPackage is a single file format that can contain different type of data: vector and raster files but also tables without spatial information in them (like CSV file).
+GeoPackage is a single file format that can contain different types of data: vector and raster files but also tables without spatial information in them (like CSV file).